semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 There are two ways in which you can include multiple focus metavariables:

 - **Set union**: Experimental feature described below in the section [Set union](#set-union).
-This syntax returns the union of all matches of the specified metavariables.
+This feature returns the union of all matches of the specified metavariables.
 - **Set intersection**: Only matches the overlapping region of all the focused code.
 For more information, see [Including more focus metavariables using set intersection semantics](/writing-rules/rule-syntax/#including-multiple-focus-metavariables-using-set-intersection-semantics).

 ## Set union